kxfeldhus/kxfeldhus.github.io/about.md

 ### More Information

 I am a polyglot developer most productive with Ruby and Python.
-I am comfortable with and without Rails and have also developed plenty of applications outside of the web stack.
+I am very experienced with web applications using Rails and Sinatra, and also have developed plenty of applications that are not web apps.

 <br>

 I appreciate elegant solutions to complex problems through the use of software design patterns.
-Simple, clean, and decoupled user and application interfaces are my preference.
-TDD and Agile both play a regular role in my daily work.
+Simple, clean, decoupled user and application interfaces are what I strive for.
+TDD and Agile both play a regular role in my work.
 I am pragmatic about all methods and technologies and love learning new things.

 <br>